Visualizing Compliance:

 With all my research and team, my strategy focused on empowering the user through a streamlined ingestion and visualization workflow, and instantly providing them spatial context in our maps and simple tools for editing within that context

-• Using Material design, I created an exanding and contracting toolset for users to draw and manipulate the field boundaries easily.
+Using Material design, I created an expanding and contracting toolset for users to draw and manipulate the field boundaries easily.

-• Tools were needed to allow users to create shapes, edit existing polygons, overlap/cut/merge shapes, rename field boundaries, reassign fields to different farms, delete fields.
+Tools were needed to allow users to create shapes, edit existing polygons, overlap/cut/merge shapes, rename field boundaries, reassign fields to different farms, delete fields.
+These needs were found in user testing, one big discovery was the need for circular shapes to draw fields.

-• Comprehensive error states, we needed to be able to inform the user when there was an error in their drawing or saving of the fields, I added multiple error states with descriptions to the UI.
+Comprehensive error states, we needed to be able to inform the user when there was an error in their drawing or saving of the fields, I added multiple error states with descriptions to the UI.
+This ws found during testing that users were many times unsure of if the shapes were saved or updated.

 Ingestion User Flow